mrclttnz/Getting-and-Cleaning-Data/CodeBook.md

 ```
 As a result a new data frame is created
-* selectedColumns - 68 variables (66 are means or standard deviations, plus subject.ID activity.ID), 10299 rows (one for each recording)
+* selectedColumns - 68 variables (66 are means or standard deviations, plus subject.ID and activity.ID), 10299 rows (one for each recording)

 ### Step 3.
 Uses descriptive activity names to name the activities in the data set
+The data frame created in the previous step (selectedColumns) identifies the activity performed during each recording with its activity ID.
+We are requested to include not only the activity ID, but also the activity name.
+This can easily be done with a join with the activity_labels data frame, by the activity.ID variable.
+As a result a new data frame is created
+* allData - 69 variables (66 are means or standard deviations, plus subject.ID, activity.ID and activity.name), 10299 rows (one for each recording)

 ### Step 4.
 Appropriately labels the data set with descriptive variable names.